thinksource/hivery/README.md

 ## Install

-> pip install -r -g requirements.txt
+> pip install -r  requirements.txt

 ## How to run